lmfit/lmfit-py/doc/builtin_models.rst

 functional form.
 In these cases, it can be useful to use a *spline* to model part of the curve.
-Just for completeness, a spline is a piecewise continuous polynomial function (typically made of cubic polynomials) that has a series of `x` values known as "knots" at which the highest order derivative is allowed to be discontinuous.
+Just for completeness, a spline is a piecewise continuous polynomial function (typically made of cubic polynomials) that has a series of ``x`` values known as "knots" at which the highest order derivative is allowed to be discontinuous.
 By adding more knots, the spline function has more flexibility to follow a particular function.

-As an example (see `doc_builtinmodels_splinemodel.py`), we start with data with a single peak and a background that is hard to characterize clearly as a simple decay, oscillatory structure.
+As an example (see the example file "doc_builtinmodels_splinemodel.py"), we start with data with a single peak and a background that is hard to characterize clearly as a simple decay, oscillatory structure.

 .. jupyter-execute::
     :hide-output: